rit-magic-spell-studios/Break-The-Vape-App/CRAVESMASH_CHANGELOG.md

 # Crave Smash Changelog

+## v0.5.2 - June 20th, 2025
+* Player now gets 20 points per click, for a total of 400 points if they play through the entire game
+* Added tutorial animation that plays before the game starts
+	* Increased the length the tutorial screen at the start of the game to 5 seconds so the entire tutorial animation plays

 ## v0.5.1 - June 13th, 2025
 * Points now add to a cumulative total points value that saves across all games
 * Added total points label on win screen